kevinfales/7geese-recognition-board/README.md

-This is the recognition board.

-## Requirements

-Be sure to have Node.js installed.
-Additionally, you would also need to install CoffeeScript, simple-server and Jam.

-They're simple to install.
-Just run the following commands.
+# Getting Started

+This template relies heavily on Node.js.

+You'd also need a few packages installed before you continue.

-    # Note, however, that they may require root access to install.
+    # Note: may require root access.
     $ npm install -g coffee-script
-    $ npm install -g simple-server
+    $ npm install -g less
-    $ npm install -g jam
+    $ npm install -g jamjs

-And you should be ready.

-## Running

-Call the following command.
+And then, there are some local dependencies required as well.
+Just use `npm` for that.

+    $ npm install

+And done.

+We're almost there.

-    $ cake run
+    $ cake deps:install

-And it should work.
+Done.

+Now, since a lot of the stuff require AJAX calls, be sure you access the index.html file from a server, rather than opening it directly on the browser.

+## Adding Dependencies

+To add depenendencies to the code just open up the `jam.json` file, and add your dependencies from there.